Quartz vs Natural Granite Countertops – Which Is The Better Option?April 24, 2013

 If you are building a custom home or remodeling your existing home, it is important to pay close attention to the kitchen.
-The kitchen gets more use than almost any other room in the house and it should be not only good looking but also able to hold up to a lot of wear and tear.
+The kitchen gets more use than almost any other room in the house.
+It should look good and also be able to withstand a lot of wear and tear.

-There are two common materials used for kitchen counter tops.
-These are granite and quartz, and while some would argue that one material is always better than another, the fact is that each of these materials has its own unique advantages and disadvantages.
-Understanding the pros and cons of both granite and quartz can help you choose the counter top material that will best suit your needs.
+There are many materials used for kitchen countertops.
+Two of the most common are granite and quartz.
+While some would argue that one material is always better than another, the fact is that each of these materials has its own unique advantages and disadvantages.
+Understanding the pros and cons of both granite and quartz can help you choose the countertop material that will best suit your needs.

 Granite has a lot more natural beauty than quartz.
 It comes in many different colors and designs, providing a homeowner with a wide range of options to choose from.
 Granite is extremely hard and will last for many years.
 It is also impervious to stains and heat.

 However, many people consider granite to be out of style, so this would not be a good choice of material if you are considering selling your home at a later date.
-It is also important to note that granite must be sealed on an annual basis or it will get ruined by water and food spills.
-If you do choose to invest in a granite counter top, make sure you buy it from a trustworthy retailer, as some exotic forms of granite are known to contain radioactive particles.
+It is also important to note that granite is porous, so it must be sealed on an annual basis or it will get ruined by water and food spills.
+If you do choose to invest in a granite countertop, make sure you buy it from a trustworthy retailer as some exotic forms of granite are known to contain radioactive particles.

-On the other hand, quartz can easily be damaged by hot objects, as it is not heat resistant like granite is.
-Many people are also concerned about the fact that quartz is generally made in a non-environmentally friendly manner, making it a poor option for those who are concerned about environmental issues.
+On the other hand, quartz is not as heat resistant as granite, so it can easily be damaged by hot objects.
+Many people are also concerned about the fact that quartz is generally made in a non-environmentally friendly manner, which can make it a poor option for those who are concerned about environmental issues.

-Picking the right counter top for your kitchen is important, as a good counter top should be able to last for many years and hold up to all forms of wear and tear.
-It is a good idea to look at a number of counter tops and consider costs, colors and the other factors mentioned above.
-Doing so will help you make a well informed decision regarding which type of counter top would be best for your home.
+Picking the right countertop for your kitchen is important, as a good countertop should be able to last for many years and hold up to all forms of wear and tear.
+It is a good idea to look at a number of countertops and consider costs, colors, and the other factors mentioned above.
+Doing so will help you make a well-informed decision regarding which type would be best for your home.